 - Aged under 16 charged with certain serious offence types;

-Have to be 'jointly reported' by the police to the Crown Office and Procurator Fiscal Service (COPFS) and the Children's Reporter as per the Lord Advocate's Guidelines for Reporting to Procurators Fiscal of offences alleged to have been committed by children (Mulholland, 2014; see also Standard 4 Scottish Government, 2021b).
+…have to be ‘jointly reported’ by the police to the Crown Office and Procurator Fiscal Service (COPFS) and the Children’s Reporter as per the Lord Advocate’s Guidelines for Reporting to Procurators Fiscal of offences alleged to have been committed by children (Mulholland, 2014; see also Standard 4 Scottish Government, 2021b).

 The factors that should be taken into account in overriding either presumption are detailed in the decision making in cases of children jointly reported to the COPFS and Children’s Reporter (COPFS/SCRA, 2019).
 Decisions regarding jointly reported cases are for COPFS, although should be made in discussion with the Children’s Reporter.